causalMedAnalysis/linmed/README.md

 ## Description

+This command estimates two linear regression models:

+1. **Mediator Model**: for the conditional mean of the mediator variable given the treatment and baseline covariates, after centering them around their sample means.
+2. **Outcome Model**: for the conditional mean of the outcome variable given the treatment, the mediator, and baseline covariates, again centering them around their sample means.

-`linmed` provides estimates of:
+`linmed` uses the coefficients from these models to construct estimates of:

-- **Controlled Direct Effect**: The effect of treatment on the outcome setting the mediator to m.
+- **Controlled Direct Effect**: The effect of treatment on the outcome intervening to set the mediator to m for everyone.
 - **Natural Direct Effect**: The effect of treatment on the outcome not transmitted through the mediator.
 - **Natural Indirect Effect**: The effect of treatment on the outcome that operates through the mediator.
 - **Average Total Effect**: The total effect of treatment on the outcome.